 The first and arguably most important question here is, what’s your goal?

 - Do you aim to employ a register wall as a step towards subscription?

 o In this instance, you should think about the whole conversion tunnel.
-The regwall will act as only one step within your paywall, likely an initial barrier for a user to pass through which will bring them closer to paying for your content.
+The regwall will act as only one step within your paywall journey, an initial barrier for a user to pass through to bring them closer to paying for your content.
 Consider how registration will help your overall goal of subscription - for example, it could help to increase engagement if you encourage newly registered users to sign up to newsletters, receive notifications, save content for later, etc.

-o You should consider what type of regwall and paywall you’d like to employ (freemium, medium, hard or dynamic).
+o You should also consider what type of regwall and paywall you’d like to employ (freemium, medium, hard or dynamic).
 If you’re uncertain about what different paywalls exist and how they can be integrated into your strategy, take a look at this article on paywalls as well as this one giving 10 key insights in how to convert readers into subscribers.